Pack smart, look chic & stay organized on your travels

-Pack smart, look chic & stay organized on your travels

->

-> Another friend of mine, Cathy Thomson, is a packing pro and said that the average woman takes eight pairs of shoes on a two-week holiday.
+Another friend of mine, Cathy Thomson, is a packing pro and said that the average woman takes eight pairs of shoes on a two-week holiday.
 Wow!
 Even I know that is excessive.
 She and I would agree that shoe choice is critical because shoes take up a lot of space, and the right pair of shoes can serve multiple purposes.

->

-> For example, one of my favorite travel sandals are the Nisolo Flatform Sandal.
+For example, one of my favorite travel sandals are the Nisolo Flatform Sandal.
 (I recommend sizing up half a size).
 They are comfortable enough to walk around in all day, and pretty enough to wear in the evening with a skirt.

->

-> I think we can agree eight pairs of shoes is excessive
+I think we can agree eight pairs of shoes is excessive

->

-> I can also wear them to the beach and don’t worry if they get a little wet.
+I can also wear them to the beach and don’t worry if they get a little wet.
 They do the duty of three pairs of shoes: beach shoes, day sandals, evening sandals.
 When I went to Africa for 18 days recently, they were the pair I wore the most.

->

-> I love my Rothy’s slide sandals for the same reason.
+I love my Rothy’s slide sandals for the same reason.
 They can go to the beach, look chic with a skirt and are comfy enough that I wore them walking all over New York City on a recent trip (photos above).
 They are also made of recycled material, so they are environmentally friendly.

->

-> The point is having shoes you can wear in many ways on your trip goes a long way to preventing overpacking; shoes take up a lot of space in your luggage, and are crucial to your comfort.
-Spend the time getting the right shoes for your trip and take as few as possible.
-Fabric bags are great to bring for storing shoes in luggage.
+Choosing shoes you can wear in many ways goes a long way to preventing overpacking.
+Shoes take up a lot of space in your luggage, and are crucial to your comfort.
+Spend the time getting the right shoes for your trip.